Welcome to F.I.E.L.D.- the First Ismaili Electronic Library and Database.

 The Ismailia Association for U.K. published Ilm in 1975 and Al-Misbah in 1981.
 The Ismaili Council for U.K. also brought forth Ismaili Forum in 1980, and also UK Ismaili in 1984.

-ISMAILI FLAG - Fatimid period
+ISMAILI FLAG - Islamic period

 Ismailia Associations